voicegain/platform/ANNOUNCE.md

-### Maintenance release 1.97.2 is scheduled for 1/18/2023 between 3pm and 9pm CST
+### Maintenance release 1.97.1 is scheduled for 1/18/2023 between 3pm and 9pm CST

 Changes related to Integrity of Processing (fixes):
 * BE-1412 Fix - uhhuh recognition with low confidence messing up the flow (early barge-in)
 * BE-1443 Fix endpointing of low confidence recognitions in Telephony Bot API
+* BE-1473  Fix - NPE in Meeting Search if any account context does not have type set
 * BE-1476 TA: Fix - Something Went Wrong page not loading correctly on Edge
 * BE-1477 Fix - Invalid value: null error when retrieving transcript in Web Console
 * QA-858  Web Console: Fix -Showing no transcript when click on the view for any transcription.
 * QA-859  Demo: Fix - Getting white screen in demo when trying to upload a file or trying to do doing mic capture

-All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
-If nothing is reported in the specific category then it means there were no such relevant changes in this release.

-### Maintenance release 1.97.1 is scheduled for 1/17/2023 between 7pm and 8pm CST

-Changes related to Integrity of Processing (fixes):
-* BE-1473  Fix - NPE in Meeting Search if any account context does not have type set

 All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
 If nothing is reported in the specific category then it means there were no such relevant changes in this release.